Bangkok Airport Train vs Taxi: Complete Cost & Time Guide 2026

 There are only two stations most travellers need to know about.
 Choose yours based on your hotel location:

-Phaya Thai Airport Link Station
+Phaya Thai Bangkok Airport Link Station

 Phaya Thai has an easy connection to the BTS Green Line and taxis

-Airport train Phraya Thai station
+Bangkok Airport train at Phraya Thai station

 Airport Rail Link on the platform at Phaya Thai Station going to Suvarnabhumi airport